-The members of the Nomination, People and Remuneration Committee are currently Hugh Fletcher (Chair), Mary Devine, Doug McKay and Simon Allen.
+Current membership of the Nomination, People and Remuneration Committee is Hugh Fletcher (Chair), Simon Allen, Mary Devine and Doug McKay.

-The key roles of the Nomination, People and Remuneration Committee are to:
+The key role of the Nomination, People and Remuneration Committee is to:

 - review and determine Director and Executive remuneration; and - review Board capabilities, composition and succession planning.